 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval. - As soon as possible, make sure that our plan has been told about your emergency.
+You do not need to get approval or a referral first from your PCP. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 (The number to call is on the back of the plan membership card).